7. Testing

 7.4.1.
 Test Organization

-Tests are organized into two main categories:
+Tests are organized into three main categories:

 1. Unit Tests: Using GoogleTest framework to test individual functions